nsk1207/fastpages_nathan/_posts/2023-01-30-cptoutline.md

 I plan on showing:

 - A screen that gives the user an option to press the “play” button
-- Once the user has pressed play, a new screen will show with the program telling the user to start guessing, and the timer starts
+- Once the user has pressed play, a new screen will show with the program telling the user to start guessing
 - Also want to show the guess count going up
 - Specific messages like "wrong" or "correct"
 - Show me winning and losing